California Water 101

 In recent years, populations of native fish species in the Delta have plummeted.
-The population of the once-abundant Delta smelt has seen a rapid decline in the past two years, falling to its lowest level ever measured.
+The population of the once-abundant Delta smelt has seen a rapid decline, and recent trawl surveys have found no smelt.
 The Delta smelt is considered an indicator of the biological health of the Delta, and its population has dropped so precipitously that some scientists fear they are on the brink of extinction.
-Other species, such as the Chinook salmon, are threatened as well.
+Other species, such as the chinook salmon, are threatened as well.

 Massive pumps at the southern end of the marsh pull about 5.5 million acre-feet per year of fresh water from the waterways to feed both the CVP and the SWP.
 However, these pumps entrain significant amounts of fish, and these pumps have been the subject of a lawsuit.

 Besides being the hub of California’s water supply, the Delta is a vital farming region with complex infrastructure connecting the Bay Area to the Central Valley.
 More than 500,000 people live on farms and in 14 cities and towns in five counties.
 Infrastructure includes five highways, three railroad lines, two deep-water shipping channels, hundreds of natural gas lines and five high-voltage transmission lines.
 The Delta also has more than a half a million acres of productive farmland.

 All of this property and infrastructure is protected by an extensive network of levees.
 In total, there are at least 1,100 miles of levees that protect the Delta and channel water through the area; many of these were built soon after the California Gold Rush.
 Since 1850, 95 percent of the estuary’s wetlands and tidal marshes have been leveed and filled, with resulting loss of fish and wildlife habitat.
 There is some concern that these older levees could fail.